jordicf/FRAME/README.md

 _Floorplanning_ is a process that evolves at different levels of abstraction.
-Modules can be seen as points, circles, squares or orthogonal polygons, depending on the level of detail at which pysical decisions are taken.
+Modules can be seen as points, circles, squares or orthogonal polygons, depending on the level of detail at which physical decisions are taken.
 When floorplanning is automated, a pipeline of optimization tasks based on mathematical models is typically envisioned, using different abstract models, as shown in the figure below.